stoically/syn-rsx/README.md

 - **Text nodes**

-  Support for [unquoted text is planned] (currently requires Rust nightly)

   ```html
   <div>"String literal"</div>
   ```

+  Support for [unquoted text is planned]

 - **Node names separated by dash or colon**